deptofdefense/anet/README.md

 * Note: While GraphQL does technically support writing data to the server through mutations, we do not have any of that implemented.
 You must still use the REST API to write any data to ANET.

 ## How the frontend works
 React structures the application into components instead of technologies.
-This means that everything that gets rendered on the page has its own file based on its functionality instead of regular html, css, and js files.
+This means that everything that gets rendered on the page has its own file based on its functionality instead of regular HTML, CSS, and JS files.
 For example, the new report form lives in `client/src/pages/reports/New.js` and contains everything needed to render that form (all the CSS, HTML, and JS).
-It composes a number of other components, for example the Form and FormField components which live in `client/src/components/Form.js` and `client/src/components/FormField.js`, which likewise contains everything needed to render a form field to the screen.
+It comprises a number of other components, for example the `Form` and `FormField` components which live in `client/src/components/Form.js` and `client/src/components/FormField.js`, which likewise contains everything needed to render a form field to the screen.
 This makes it very easy to figure out where any given element on screen comes from; it's either in `client/src/pages` or `client/src/components`.
 Pages are just compositions of components written in HTML syntax, and components can also compose